-Car's tyres spiked before Southern Motorway crash
+Southern motorway crash: Police spike stolen car's tyres before sickening head-on collision

 The driver of the stolen car was currently in hospital, police said.

-Inquiries were underway and charges were likely to be laid.
+Inquiries were underway and charges are likely to be laid.

+Authorities were forced to close off the motorway from Princes St for just over two hours as emergency crews attended the scene.

+An AA spokeswoman said traffic built rapidly after the crash, with the trip from the city to Manukau taking almost two hours at 11am compared to the 15 minutes it would usually take at that time.